- 1. ............ defined Economics as the practical science of production and distribution of wealth.

 - 39. Median is ....of extremes values

-A) affected by B) extremely affected by C) not affected by
+A) not affected by B) extremely affected by C) affected by

 - 40. ......is the middle value.

-A) median B) mode C) mean
+A) mean B) mode C) median

 - 41. .....is the quantity of goods and services that the consumer are willing and able to buy